N1lzh/Discord-Guess-Member-Bot/README.md

 ![TOKEN][4] ![CLIENTID][5]
 3. Now you have to insert both the token and the client id in the [config.json](../main/config.json).
 4. After this you have to register the commands.
 Do this by executing the [deploy-commands.bat](../main/deploy-commands.bat).
-5. Now you can run the bot by running the [start.bat](../main/start.bat) file.
+5. Lastly start the bot by running the [start.bat](../main/start.bat) file.
+Now you're ready to go.
+Whenever you want the bot to be online just start the bot via the [start.bat](../main/start.bat) file.

 ## Customization: